 Distributed solar power and microgrid technology

 Microgrids could help prevent fires by enabling utilities to shut down electrical transmission lines during times of high fire risk.
-Homes connected to those microgrids would get their power from their microgrid while transmission lines were disconnected.
+While transmission lines were disconnected, homes connected to microgrids would get their power from their microgrid.
 Most of the time, high wind is a factor in fires started by power lines.
-That same high wind could work right alongside solar power coming from home solar power systems that are connected to the microgrid.
+That same high wind could work right alongside solar power by running wind turbines.

 Burying power lines would also help prevent wildfire